HFrawley/open-source-projects/README.md

 *Eloquent JavaScript* (http://eloquentjavascript.net): A comprehensive free online book for learning JavaScript (includes the basics of Node.js)

 *Professional JavaScript for Web Developers* by Nicholas C. Zakas, Wrox; 3rd edition (January 18, 2012), ISBN-13: 978-1118026694 : Has helpful and terse explanation of prototype-based programming in JavaScript with diagrams.

+*Understanding ECMAScript 6* by Nicholas C. Zakas ("Content for the ebook" available at: https://github.com/nzakas/understandinges6): Comprehensive book on the awesome additions to JavaScript.

 **C++**